 - Blend ingredients in a food processor.
 Roll into ball and refrigerate for 1 hour before eating.
 Enjoy!

 Some people add additional protein to their bliss balls but I prefer getting protein from real foods.
 Make a large batch at the beginning of the week for healthy snacks for work.
 Bliss balls can be moreish and easy to over eat.
 So if you’re an emotional eater, this then might not be the best option for you.

 Need help with emotional eating?
 Subscribe to my free 5-day course to learn the exact strategies I used to end emotional and binge eating.

 Chopped vegetables with dips

-Hummus with veggie sticks is a classic healthy snack option but why not mix it up a little.
-Why not like spicy hummus, feta dip or creamy avocado dip.
+Hummus with veggie sticks is a classic healthy snack option but why not mix it up a little?
+Why not try spicy hummus, feta dip or creamy avocado dip?

-If you’re hungrier, have the dips on some Vita-weets or a piece of sourdough.
+If you’re hungrier, have the dips on some Vita-Weats or a piece of sourdough.

 I also love Cobs popcorn, slightly sweet and salty as a snack/treat.
 They actually contain quite a bit of fibre which is great for getting your gut working… Pop your own at home for a really easy and cheap snack.

 You don’t need to wait to eat at a Japanese restaurant to enjoy these… I keep frozen shelled edamame beans at home.
 When I feel like a snack, I boil a few, add a touch of chilli salt and enjoy.
 It’s super yum, high in protein and good for plant-based protein.